YourGenericScunt/lua/README.md

 # lua

-Yeah, this is me, and also me trying to learn lua.
+Yeah, this is me, and this is my Gmod addons.
-Even though I SUCK at programing.
 So yeah, have fun cringing at my code.